 - 4 pieces large, thin pita bread

-- Allow the meat to cook on the other side for an additional five minutes, or until just as nicely browned as on the first side.
-Once browned, add the vinegar.
-Let it cook and evaporate and color the meat.
+- Cook for an additional five minutes, or until the chicken is thoroughly browned.
+Next, add the vinegar.
+Let the vinegar bubble a bit then evaporate slightly.
 De-glaze the pan with a spatula.
-Toss the meat to allow for every piece to get covered in the vinegar.
+Toss the meat around so that every piece is touched by the vinegar.

-- Turn off heat and let the meat rest and cool slightly before preparing the pita rolls.
-Once cooled, divide it into four equal parts for the pita rolls.
+- Turn off heat and let the chicken rest and cool slightly before preparing the pita rolls.
+Once cooled, divide it into four equal parts to make the pita rolls.

-- To make the pita rolls, place one piece of pita on a plate wit the wrong side up.
-Spread about two heaping tablespoons full of hummus down the middle of the pita.
-Next, do the same with the tabbouleh right on top.
-Add one part of the four equal parts of the divided meat to one pita, right on top of the tabbouleh.
+- To make the pita rolls, place one piece of bread on a plate with the ‘wrong side’ facing upwards.
+Spread two heaping tablespoons full of hummus down the middle.
+Next, do the same with the tabbouleh directly on top.
+Add 1/4 of the divided chicken to one pita directly on top of the tabbouleh.

-- Roll one edge of the pita bread completely over the ingredients then fold in with your hands slightly to firm the contents.
-Roll one more time and secure the roll closed.
+- Roll one edge of the pita bread completely over the ingredients then fold in with your hands slightly to keep the contents firmly inside.
+Roll one more time and secure it closed.
 Cut in half, if desired.
-Wrap in parchment paper if making for lunches.
+Wrap in parchment paper or foil for your lunchbox.